CumulusNetworks/docs/content/cumulus-netq-42/Get-Started/NetQ-Basics/NetQ-Components.md

 {{<product>}} contains the following applications and key components:

-- Telemetry data collection and aggregation
+- Telemetry data collection and aggregation via
   - NetQ switch agents
   - NetQ host agents
-  - Telemetry data aggregation
   - Database
 - Data streaming
 - Network services
 - User interfaces

-While these functions apply to both the on-premises and in-cloud solutions, where the functions reside varies, as shown here.
+While these functions apply to both the on-premises and in-cloud solutions, they are configured differently, as shown in the following diagrams.

 {{<figure src="/images/netq/netq-comps-onpremises-230.png" width="700">}}

 {{<figure src="/images/netq/netq-comps-cloud-230.png" width="450">}}

-NetQ interfaces with event notification applications, third-party analytics tools.
+NetQ can also integrate with event notification applications and third-party analytics tools.

-Each of the NetQ components used to gather, store and process data about the network state are described here.
+The following section describes the NetQ components which gather, store, and process network data.

 ## NetQ Agents

-NetQ Agents are software installed and running on every monitored *node* in the network &mdash; including Cumulus® Linux® switches, Linux bare metal hosts, and virtual machines.
+NetQ Agents are installed via software and run on every monitored *node* in the network&mdash;including Cumulus® Linux® switches, Linux bare metal hosts, and virtual machines.
 The NetQ Agents push network data regularly and event information immediately to the NetQ Platform.

 ### Switch Agents